AzurAPI/v2/source/includes/_sort.md

 }
 ```

-This Section contains all the ships being sorted in an array according to the relevant functions indicated by the developers.
+This Section contains all the Ships/Equipment being sorted in an array according to the relevant functions indicated by the developers.

 ## Sorting Ships
 ### Sort ships by ID